Real, Unbiased Primerica Review from an Ex-MLMer

 That’s actually a pretty nice payout for making one sale.

-However, it’s worth noting that if a customer ever defaults on their premium payments down the line, Primerica will hit you with a chargeback for that money.
+However, it’s worth noting that if a customer defaults on their premium payments within their first year, Primerica will hit you with a chargeback for that money.

 - For investments, the Representative commission is 30% of the dealer cut, which is usually a small number like 4.5%.
 So if someone invests $1000, you’ll make around $13.